In the 1930’s, cultivation became illegal and a war on the plant was being waged.

 To create a CBD product, methods such as CO2 extraction will extract the cannabinoid content from the cannabis plant.
 While extracting the cannabinoid content, other compounds found within the plant are also extracted.
 These include terpenes, flavonoids, and other cannabinoids.
 The extract is then refined further to contain specific cannabinoids.

-Pros: Entourage effect and full benefits, less extraction processes
+Pros: Entourage effect, less extraction processes

 Cons: May have unwanted side effects due to a small percentage of THC, stronger flavor, could cause legal issues for someone who may be drug tested.